 Clinical Medical Psychology Ph.D.
 Program

 The Ph.D. program in Clinical Medical Psychology is currently offered on the Mercer University School of Medicine Macon Campus.
+Beginning in the 2014-2015 academic year, some second through fourth year courses may be offered on the Atlanta Campus.

 Clinical psychologists study both normal and abnormal functioning and treat patients with mental and emotional problems.
 They also study and encourage behaviors that build wellness and emotional resilience.
 Today, as the link between mind and body is well-recognized, more and more clinical psychologists are teaming with other healthcare providers to provide whole-person healthcare for patients (American Psychological Association Website, 2011).